Peterande/D-FINE/README.md

 **Unlike traditional methods, our FDR method decomposes the detection box generation process into two key steps:**

-1. **Initial Box Prediction**: Similar to conventional methods, an initial bounding box is predicted.
+1. **Initial Box Prediction**: Similar to conventional methods, initial bounding boxes are predicted.
-2. **Fine-grained Distribution Refinement**: Four probability distribution functions corresponding to bounding box edges are iteratively refined.
-These distributions allow for either minor fine-tuning or substantial adjustments of the initial bounding box.
+2. **Fine-grained Distribution Refinement**: Decoder layers iteratively refine four sets of probability distribution functions.
+These distributions allow for both precise fine-tuning and larger adjustments to the four edges of the initial bounding box.

 ### Key Advantages of FDR:
 1. **Simplified Supervision**: The residual between the predictions and the Ground Truth (GT) is used to optimize these probability distributions.
-This allows each decoder layer to focus more effectively on solving the specific localization errors it faces at that stage, simplifying the overall optimization.
+This allows each decoder layer to focus more effectively on solving the specific localization errors it faces at that stage.
+As the network deepens, the supervision at each layer becomes progressively simpler, simplifying the overall optimization.

 2. **Robustness in Complex Scenarios**: The probability distributions inherently represent the confidence level of different "fine-tuning" adjustments for each boundary.
 This allows the system to independently model the uncertainty of each edge at each stage, enabling it to handle complex real-world scenarios like occlusion, motion blur, and low-light conditions with greater robustness compared to directly regressing four fixed values.